 One of his worst experiences, he said, had been stabbing an Argentine soldier in the neck with his bayonet.

-Hoggan took the helmet of the soldier he’d bayonetted as a memento of the experience (kinda morbid, but a lot cooler than the manufacturer’s plate off a Leyland AmBus).
+Hoggan said he took the helmet of the soldier he’d bayonetted as a war trophy (kinda morbid, but got to admit it’s more martial than the manufacturer’s plate off a Leyland AmBus).
 Decades later, he wished to bring some closure for both himself and the loved ones of the Argentine Dragoon he’d killed, by returning the helmet to the Marine’s family.

 A touching human interest story, and it fit with the nearly universal media narrative that war breaks the souls of all participants, making them all, at best, future drug addicted homeless vets, and at worst, ticking time bombs who can go batshit crazy at any lone wolf moment.

-Journalists from the Argentine paper Clarin tracked down the family of the dead Dragoon, whose story was real enough.
+Journalists from the Argentine news organization Clarin tracked down the family of the dead Dragoon, whose story was real enough.
 His name was Jose Luis Galarza, and he was assigned to the Argentine 5th Marine Infantry Battallion on Mt Tumbledown.
-He had been killed in the mouth of a cave he’d been using for cover with another Marine.
+He had been killed in the mouth of a cave he and another Marine had been using for cover.

-Galarza’s story was even tied to that of an Argentine national hero, Petty Officer Julio Saturnio Castillo, who left his own cover to defend his two troops in the cave, and shouted some harsh words to the English before he, too, was gunned down.
+Galarza’s story was even tied to that of an Argentine national hero, Petty Officer Julio Saturnio Castillo, who left his own cover to defend his two troops in the cave, and shouted some harsh words to the English before he was gunned down.

-After Hoggan’s story was made public, though, several soldiers who’d been on Mt Tumbledown said it couldn’t be true.
+After The Guardian ran Hoggan’s story, though, several soldiers who’d been on Mt Tumbledown said it couldn’t be true.
 For one thing, Hoggan’s unit had not been ordered to fix bayonets before the final push to take the summit.
-There’s nothing to prevent a soldier deciding to mount a bayonet on his own rifle in the dark, but in any event, they said, Hoggan’s unit hadn’t been near where Galarza and Castillo fell.
+There’s nothing to prevent a soldier deciding on his own to mount a bayonet on his rifle.
+It was dark, so how would others know?
+But in any event, they said, Hoggan’s unit hadn’t been near where Galarza and Castillo fell.

-I don’t even know for sure whether Galarza died of a thrust series to the throat or the less notable but far more common bullet.
-There were plenty of dead on both sides and the Brits, who were once again in possession of the islands when the smoke cleared, may have had “neither the time nor the inclination” to conduct through autopsies on every fallen soldier, sailor and airman–even their own.
+I don’t even know for sure whether Galarza died of a bayonet thrust to the throat or the far more common high velocity lead poisoning (or steel shrapnel).
+There were way too many dead on both sides and the Brits, who were once again in possession of the islands when the smoke cleared, may have had “neither the time nor the inclination” to conduct thorough autopsies on every fallen soldier, sailor, airman and marine–even their own.

-One thing is clear: Galarza is just as dead either way, and somebody killed him.
+One thing is clear: Galarza died for his country and his family’s honor, and somebody killed him.

 On my last all expense paid Middle Eastern vacation, in 2008, I don’t remember even being issued a bayonet.
 My Security Forces squadron issued us Tanto-tipped folders instead.